What is a remote work policy?

 8. Security and confidentiality rules

-From shoulder surfing to physical theft to unsecured networks, working remotely (or from public places like a coffee shop) can present significant data security risks.
+From shoulder surfing to physical theft and unsecured networks, working remotely (or from public places such as coffee shops) can present significant data security risks.
 In fact, a 2018 information security report found that 86% of C-level executives believe that there’s a higher risk of a data breach when employees work remotely.

-In your remote work policy, make your employees aware of these risks and offer guidance on avoiding them.
-For example, consider instructing employees to lock their laptop screen when they step away from their workspace, password-protect all business devices and use two-factor or multi-factor authentication.
-If you have specific requests, such as requiring the use of a VPN (virtual private network) when using public Wi-Fi, state it in your policy.
+In your working remote policy, make your employees aware of these risks and offer guidance on avoiding them.
+For example, consider instructing employees to lock their laptop screen when they step away from their workspace, protect all business devices with a strong password and use two-factor or multi-factor authentication.
+If you have specific requests, such as requiring the use of a VPN (virtual private network) when using public Wi-Fi, state it in your remote work policy.

 Similarly, outline best practices for securing confidential information.
 For instance, employees should be reminded not to discuss or share any sensitive information when taking client calls in public places.

 What company-related activities will happen in person, if any?
 Some businesses require their remote employees to meet every few months for in-person meetings or to attend annual company retreats.
 Other companies don’t require any travel.

 If remote employees move to a new city or state with a higher or lower cost of living, will their compensation be adjusted?
 Consider including this information in your remote work policy for full transparency.